Educational Leadership M.Ed.

 Admissions requirements and procedures are detailed on

-- Submit a letter of interest, stating why the applicant is interested in the M.Ed. in Educational Leadership
+- A letter of interest, stating the applicant's interest in the program

-- Submit a current resume, including names of and contact information for at least 2 professional references
+- Current resume, including the names of and contact information for at least 2 professional references

 Core Professional Studies Courses (9 credits)